-- (3) Maintaining a running total of annual earnings from, and time spent on, all outside professional activities; - (4) Depositing all income that exceeds the earnings approval threshold into the Plan (see APM - 671-8-c) with the exception of income earned from Category III activities (see APM - 671-10-a-(3) for a description of Category III activities) and certain other activities listed in APM - 671-10-b; - (5) Obtaining prior written approval to engage in outside professional activities that may result in exceeding the total annual time and/or earnings approval thresholds; - (6) Submitting annual reports of all Category I and II activities and compensation earned from such activities (or the lack thereof) to the Department Chair (see APM - 671-10-a-(2) and Appendices C and D for annual reporting requirements); - (7) Attesting to adherence with the requirements of the policy in the annual report; - (8) Disclosing any current or prospective outside professional activity to the Department Chair if in doubt as to whether there is a conflict of commitment; and - (9) Obtaining prior approval from the Department Chair before involving a student in an outside professional activity (see APM 671-8-f); and - (10) Complying with federal funding agency laws and policies governing research and grant disclosures (e.g., conflicts of commitment and affiliations, including, but not limited to, participation in non-U.S. talent recruitment programs and accepting visiting and honorary appointments at outside institutions of higher education and research) if participating in a federally funded research project and if deemed to be key personnel or senior personnel by the Principal Investigator or funding agency.
+- (2) Obtaining prior written approval for engagement in Category I activities (see APM 671-10, Guidelines, for description of Categories I, II, and III activities, APM 671-10-a-(1) for prior approval requirements); - (3) Maintaining a running total of annual earnings from, and time spent on, all outside professional activities; - (4) Depositing all income that exceeds the earnings approval threshold into the Plan (see APM 671-8-c) with the exception of income earned from Category III activities (see APM 671-10-a-(3) for a description of Category III activities) and certain other activities listed in APM 671-10-b; - (5) Obtaining prior written approval to engage in outside professional activities that may result in exceeding the total annual time and/or earnings approval thresholds; - (6) Submitting annual reports of all Category I and II activities and compensation earned from such activities (or the lack thereof) to the Department Chair (see APM - 671-10-a-(2) for annual reporting requirements); - (7) Attesting to adherence with the requirements of the policy in the annual report; - (8) Disclosing any current or prospective outside professional activity to the Department Chair if in doubt as to whether there is a conflict of commitment; - (9) Obtaining prior approval from the Department Chair before involving a student in an outside professional activity (see APM 671-8-f); and - (10) Complying with federal funding agency laws and policies governing research and grant disclosures (e.g., conflicts of commitment and affiliations, including, but not limited to, participation in non-U.S. talent recruitment programs and accepting visiting and honorary appointments at outside institutions of higher education and research) if participating in a federally funded research project and if deemed to be key personnel or senior personnel by the Principal Investigator or funding agency.